Mar915/CS4311_ARCANA_Team6_ThePack_Spring2024/README.md

 npm start
 ```
 - The application will run on you local host 'http://localhost:3000'

+#### Starting up the backend
+- Use this command in the environment where you have python

+  flask --app ARCANA run

+- http://127.0.0.1:5000 is the port that backend will run on

 ##### Deployment
 - To create a production build use: